-Europe holds low-key VE Day commemorations due to virus
+Europe holds low-key V-E Day commemorations due to virus

 Prince Charles and his wife, the Duchess of Cornwall, led the country in a two-minute silence at the war memorial on the grounds of Balmoral Castle in Scotland.
 Charles laid a wreath of poppies on behalf of the nation.
 At the U.K.’s main memorial on Whitehall in central London, traffic ground to a halt as people observed the silence.

-The tributes will continue through the day.
-The victory speech of Britain’s wartime prime minister, Winston Churchill, will be broadcast on BBC Television.
+The “Victory in Europe” speech by Britain’s wartime prime minister, Winston Churchill, was broadcast on television.
 Queen Elizabeth II, at 94 a World War II veteran herself, will speak to the nation at 9 p.m., the exact time that her father, King George VI, addressed Britons 75 years ago.

 FRANCE